McNamara84/elmo/README.md

   Uniquely identifies a funding entity, using Crossrefs' [Funder Registry](https://www.crossref.org/services/funder-registry/)
   - Data type: String
   - Occurence: 0-1
-  - The corresponding field in the database where the value is stored is called: `funderId` in the `Funding_Reference` table.
+  - The corresponding field in the database where the value is stored is called: `funderid` in the `Funding_Reference` table.
   - Restrictions: is automatically saved, if a funder is selected from the dropdown list
   - Scheme: DataCite 4.5
   - Example values: `http://dx.doi.org/10.13039/100001214`